AdobeDocs/experience-manager-cloud-service.en/help/assets/workfront-integrations.md

 >[!NOTE]
 >
->Adobe does not support using the legacy or enhanced connectors and Experience Manager integration in parallel.
+>Adobe does not support using the Workfront for AEM connector or Workfront for Experience Manager enhanced connector and Experience Manager integration in parallel.

 With the native Experience Manager integration and [!DNL Workfront for Experience Manager enhanced connector], you can: